 You'll note that all policies are, by default, in an "Inactive" state.
 This means they're templates waiting for you to open and customize!
-To do that, simply click the "Activate" button, then read through the policy and make any edits (highlighted in purple) that are required.
-Once complete, you can save and return to the Compliance module; you'll note the policy's status is now "Active".
+To do that, simply click on the policy you want to activate, then read through the policy and make any edits (highlighted in purple) that are required.
+Once complete, you can save and return to the Compliance module; you'll note the policy's status is now "In Effect".

 You can download a PDF copy of your active policies by clicking the download button next to each one.
 This may be useful if you need to share the policy with an auditor or business partner, as well as for disseminating policies to your team members.

 Over time, things change, and your policies should also change.
-To make updates, simply click the "Edit" button next to the policy you'd like to update, then click on the relevant purple-highlighted text to make changes.
+To make updates, simply click on the policy, and you'd like to update, then click on the relevant purple-highlighted text to make changes.
 You can see a revision history of all changes made to policies by clicking the "History" button, which will show you all previous versions.
 You can view/download any of these prior versions if needed.